 Vinegar and baking soda

 We all remember this trick from building classroom volcanoes or experimenting in the kitchen.
 Vinegar is acidic enough to help wear down stains and kill germs, while baking soda acts as a scouring agent that also deals with bad smells.
 Combine them, and the resulting chemical reaction creates foam that helps drive the vinegar deeper into the crevices of your garbage disposal.
 Start with half a cup of baking soda down the drain, and then slowly pour in a full cup of vinegar (preferably white vinegar).
-If this still makes you giggle like a kid, you can add some more.
+If the ensuing chemical reaction still makes you giggle like a kid, you can add some more.

 Don’t rinse out that vinegary foam!
 Instead, take your scrubbing brush and toothbrush and go to work.
-Scrub down the rubber folds of your garbage disposal and all their related crannies, rinsing out when necessary.
+Scrub down the rubber folds of your garbage disposal and all their related crannies, rinsing when necessary.
 Clean all the grime away, and then clean any other parts of your disposal that your brush can reach.
 If you need additional cleaning agent, add a little more vinegar and baking soda, this time in your sink, and use the resulting paste to help your scrubbing efforts.

 Finally, it’s time to wash it all away.
 Plug up your garbage disposal (if you do not have a plug that fits in your disposal, you can usually find a plastic dish that will block it safely for this step).
 Fill your sink mostly full of hot water.
 Add a drizzle of your dish soap while the sink is filling up to create some suds.
 Then unblock the drain and let the water flood through the disposal all at one time.
 The water should carry away any bits of debris, leaving your disposal clean and smelling much better.